vishalprakash97/Plagiarism-Detection-using-LSH/README.md

-# Plagiarism-Detection-using-LSH
+# Plagiarism Detection using LSH
+*Analysing semantic similarity of figures to detect plagiarism in scientific publications*

-## Problem Statement
+### Problem Statement

 Plagiarism is a widespread issue in today's age of information.
 The extent of it can also vary from minor modification to outright copying.
-The task of finding similiar documents has some pitfalls.
+The task of finding similar documents has some pitfalls.

 * Brute-force comparison requires $O(n^2)$ comparisons which is not feasible if $n$ is large
 * We need to account for word ordering since small pieces of a document can appear out of order in another document
-* If the documents are large, they will not fit in main memory
+* If the documents are large, they will not fit in the main memory

-## Solution
+### Solution

 * Represent documents as sets of $n$-grams to account for word-ordering
-* Use Min Hashing to convert sets into short signatures which fit in main memory
+* Use Min Hashing to convert sets into short signatures which fit in the main memory
 * Use Locality Sensitive Hashing to generate a small set of candidate pairs for comparison

-**Algotrithms Used**:  Min Hashing, Locality Sensitive Hashing (LSH)
+**Algorithms Used**:  Min Hashing, Locality Sensitive Hashing (LSH)

 **Dataset**: https://data.mendeley.com/datasets/gz3hztwm5p/1

-## Project Work Flow
+### Project Work Flow

 1. Data pre-processing
 2. File parsing and data extraction